What is Operational Readiness?

 Operational readiness is a disciplined, methodical, and progressive review that ensures all project deliverables are complete and tested to help achieve a smooth start-up followed by safe steady-state operations.
 Operational readiness aims to reduce operational risks so it carefully reviews common culprits such as inadequate or failed internal processes, people, systems in place, and any other factors that can critically affect start-up and the overall schedule of operations.

-An operational readiness checklist is a structured project assessment tool that outlines the pre-startup processes and specifications that will bring a project to a state of readiness to commence or restart.
-It is performed prior to start-up of new processes or existing processes that were previously shut down.
+An operational checklist is a structured assessment tool designed to ensure that all necessary tasks are completed to bring a project or process to a state of readiness for commencement or restart.
+An operational checklist can be used before the start of a new process or for restarting existing processes that were previously halted.

 Operations project managers from the oil and gas, construction, and mining industries benefit from using an operational readiness checklist as it helps confirm that the people, procedures, and systems are in place to ensure timely delivery, commissioning, and handover of infrastructure projects.